A high-yield bond is debt issued by a corporation that has failed to achieve the credit rating of more stable companies.

 Although you may not see them on the front pages as often as cryptocurrencies or stocks, high-yield bonds offer an opportunity to potentially earn a higher rate of return than investment-grade bonds.

 This might bring up many questions for you: What is a high-yield bond?
 What are high-yield bond rates?
 Do high-yield bonds make sense for my investment portfolio?
 It’s important to start at the beginning.

 Bonds are popular with investors for being mostly lower risk than stocks.
 Bonds make up a wide asset class that are essentially investments in the debt of a government—federal or local—or a corporation.

 They are packaged as a contract between the issuer (the borrower) and the lender (the investor).
 With bonds, you are acting as both the lender and the investor.
 That’s why bonds are also referred to as debt instruments.

 The rate of return that an investor makes on a bond is the rate of interest the issuer pays on their debt plus the increase in value when the bond is sold from when it was purchased.
-The investor acts as the bank in this transaction, making a loan in order to earn a stated rate of interest on that loan.
+You may hear the interest rate on a bond referred to as the coupon rate.
+Most bonds make interest payments—coupon payments—twice annually.

 You’ll also hear bonds commonly referred to as fixed-income investments.
 That’s because the interest on a bond is predetermined and will not change, even as markets fluctuate.
 For example, if a 20-year bond is issued with a 3% interest rate, that interest rate is set and will not change throughout the life of that bond.

 Although the interest rate on the bond does not change, the underlying price of the bond can change.
 Therefore, it is possible to experience negative returns with a bond investment.
 Bond prices may also retreat in an environment of rising interest rates—this is called interest rate risk.